Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Evaluation Data and Metrics

-The anaphora test set includes 200 items (100 couples), each with two candidates.
+The anaphora test set includes 200 items (50 sets of four similar context sentences), each with two candidate translations of the second sentence.
 Similarly, the lexical choice test set includes 200 items with two candidates each.
-We selected the first half of the data for development of the prompts, and keep the second half for final testing.
+We selected the first half of the data for developing the prompts, and kept the second half for final testing.